Hygraph

 1. Navigate to the Content editor in your Hygraph project.

-2. Select the Product view from the Default views list.
+2. Under the Default views list, select the Product view.
 If your project only has the Product model so far, this view will display automatically when you access the content editor.

 3. Your content entries table for Product is currently empty.
 To create content, click + Add entry at the top-right corner of the screen.

-6. To upload one or more images for your product.
-You can do this by clicking Add existing Images, and choosing a file from your computer to upload.
+5. Now, upload one or more images for your product.
+Click Add image, and upload an asset from your computer.

 Entry in DRAFT stageEntry in DRAFT stage